-Ships logically come to mind when most people think of the Navy – and most Sailors can expect to spend some time at sea.
+Most Sailors can expect to spend some time at sea.
+And that means living on a ship.
 But what kinds of ships could you potentially serve on?
-What are some of the different jobs you could be doing on board?
+What are some of the different Navy careers you could be doing on board a ship?
 Where might you be going?
 And what is there to do when not on duty?
 Here’s a chance to find out.

 On any given day, around 50,000 Sailors are deployed globally aboard any one of approximately 100 ships.
 Navy vessels range in size from massive aircraft carriers to small coastal patrol ships.
 And each has its own capabilities – from launching aircraft to launching missiles, from keeping sea lanes open to delivering humanitarian relief.

 The Amphibious Ready Group has ships designed to carry Marine Expeditionary Unit troops and equipment.
-As part of the Amphibious Ready Group, you could be serving aboard an amphibious assault ship, a dock landing ship or an amphibious transport dock such as USS New York.
+As part of the Amphibious Ready Group, you could be serving aboard one of the following ships:

 Some general basics about shipboard service to keep in mind: